Toronto eLearning School

 Students must submit proof that they have successfully completed the prerequisite for any course in which they intend to enroll after they have registered.

-Students that do not have a course prerequisite yet can provide reasonable evidence of prior equivalent study or work experiences may apply for a prerequisite exemption or obtain a Letter of Permission to Waive Prerequisite from their local school.
+Students who do not have a course prerequisite yet and can provide reasonable evidence of prior equivalent study or work experiences may apply for a prerequisite waiver.
 Students will be required to submit their school grades and all relevant work/school experience before their request is reviewed.
+The final decision to waive a prerequisite is determined by the Principal.

 5. Tests and Assignments